joelnewcomer/eurokera/wp-content/plugins/video-popup/readme.txt

 = 1.0.5 =

-1. Improving JavaScript for the Video Popup on page loading feature.
+1. Improving JavaScript for on page loading feature.
-2. Compatibility any caching plugin (such as WP Super Cache) with the Video Popup on page loading feature.
-Now the Video Popup on page loading feature is working with any WordPress caching plugin.
+2. Compatibility any caching plugin (such as WP Super Cache) with on page loading feature.
+Now on page loading feature is working with any WordPress caching plugin.
-3. Alignment options for the Video Popup on page loading feature.
+3. Alignment options for on page loading feature.
 Now you can display Pop-up Video on page loading with the left or right video alignment.
 [Live Demo](https://wp-plugins.in/VP-On-Page-Load-Align) of Popup Video on page loading with the Alignment options.
 4. Mute option.
-A new option for the Video Popup on page loading feature.
+A new option for the on page loading feature.
 Now you can mute the sound of video.
 This option for YouTube only.

 = 1.0.4 =